 I read a very interesting article today (at the time of this writing) about withholding sex in a marriage.
 The article discussed the problems and consequences of a sexless marriage.
 I’ve read many articles over the years about a sexless marriage and have even experienced it myself.
-I found that I wasn’t alone as many couples experience a sexless marriage sometime during their marriage relationship.
 I had read many times where people said that the solution to a sexless marriage, or rather, a spouse who withholds sex, is to divorce him or her.
 I always thought that was extreme and that there must be a better way.
 However, the article that I read today presented that same solution and gave the reasons why.

-The solution to a sexless marriage is divorce, according to the author of the article.
-Immediately, I disagreed because God hates divorce (Malachi 2:16) and divorce was never in his plan for marriage (Matthew 19:8).
-However, I started to think about that for a moment.
-What kind of marriage would it be if the wife withheld sex from her husband or the husband withheld sex from his wife for many years?
+The article claimed that the solution for a sexless marriage is divorce.
+However, the Bible reveals to us that God hates divorce (Malachi 2:16) and divorce was never in his plan for marriage (Matthew 19:8).
+If we exclude divorce as a valid solution, then what would a marriage become if the wife consistently withheld sex from her husband or the husband consistently withheld sex from his wife?

 The Effects of Withholding Sex